• Skip to primary navigation

 There are really two ways to make bulgur for salad: making it like quinoa, or making it like couscous.

-The first method involves combining bulgur and water in a saucepan in a ratio of 1:2, bringing it to a boil and then lowering the heat and letting it cook for 12 minutes.
+The first method involves combining bulgur and water in a saucepan in a ratio of 1:2, bringing it to a boil, and then lowering the heat and letting it cook for 12 minutes.

-I have a bulgur salad that uses the second method here, but you can use it in this recipe as well.
+I have a bulgur salad with roasted butternut squash and leeks that uses the second method, but you can use it in this recipe as well.

 Making a bulgur salad with feta, blood oranges and pomegranate seeds couldn't be easier!
 As you can possibly guess from the salad's name, the ingredients you'll need are:

-Directions on how to make bulgur feta salad
+Equipment to make this bulgur salad

 The equipment you'll need for making this bulgur feta salad is: